 Superior Immediacy and "Presence"- This is most easily noticeable as an enhanced feeling of vividness.
 It is still somewhat subtle (compared to the Forsell), and maybe even partially psychoacoustic in nature.
 I believe it is caused by the superior speed and articulation discussed above, plus the consistency of the Lenco's performance, regardless of the volume level and musical complexity of the recording.
 This improvement can be heard with any well recorded LP, so no example is necessary in this instance.

 Superior Bass Reproduction- This is obviously no surprise.
 In fact, if there was one area where even a completely uninterested person could hear the improvement with the Lenco, this would be it.
 The Lenco excels in every subset of bass reproduction; impact, control, detail, weight, extension, texture and decay.
 You can hear its special quality with virtually any good LP, though one record which particularly stood out was the soundtrack "Emerald Forest".
 The entire LP was impressive, but especially revealing was the last cut on Side Two.

-If I can make an analogy, it's like being in a ship so large that no waves (flows) can effect it.
-This means you can clearly see the various flows, always knowing that the flows themselves are not effecting (distorting) your view.
-In contrast, a small boat can be so effected by the waves (flows) that you will soon lose the ability to distinguish the different flows from each other.
+If I can make an analogy, it's like being in a ship so large that no waves (flows) can affect it.
+This means you can clearly see the various flows, always knowing that the flows themselves are not affecting (distorting) your view.
+In contrast, a small boat can be so affected by the waves (flows) that you will soon lose the ability to distinguish the different flows from each other.